 Adoption Date: 1/17/2002, Revised: 12/4/2003, 11/18/2004, 8/10/2006, 6/14/2012, 3/19/2015, 3/25/2021

 4110 Equal Opportunity/Nondiscrimination

-The Board of Education, its officers, employees and agents, shall not discriminate in its programs and activities on the basis of race, color, national origin, creed, religion (including but not limited to anti-Semitism), marital status, military status, political affiliation, sexual orientation, predisposing genetic characteristics, gender, age, disability, domestic violence victim status, criminal arrest or conviction record or any other basis prohibited by state or federal nondiscrimination laws in its educational programs or employment practices.
+The Board of Education, its officers, employees and agents, shall not discriminate in its programs and activities on the basis of race, color, national origin, creed, religion (including but not limited to anti-Semitism), marital status, military work or status, political affiliation, sex (including pregnancy, childbirth or related condition), sexual orientation (heterosexuality, homosexuality, bisexuality, transgender or asexuality), predisposing genetic characteristics, gender (including gender identity and expression), age, disability, domestic violence victim status, criminal arrest or conviction record, use of a guide dog, hearing dog or service dog, as applicable, or any other basis prohibited by state or federal nondiscrimination laws in its educational programs or employment practices.

 This policy of nondiscrimination includes, but is not limited to: access by students to educational programs, counseling services, course offerings and student activities; recruitment and appointment of employees, as well as their compensation, benefits, opportunities for advancement and/or termination.